 (c) Total return is not annualized.
 Total return is based on the combination of changes in the net asset value per Share and the effect of reinvested dividend income and reinvested capital gains distributions, if any, at the average price paid per Share at the time of reinvestment.

 Portfolio Turnover

-Clas s A Class I 2021 2020 2021 2020 November 1, 2018 (commencement of operations) through March 31, 2019 Portfolio turnover rate ^(a) 22.55% 38.98% 22.55% 38.98% 0.00%
+Class A

+2022 2021 2020

+Portfolio turnover rate (a) 22.34% 22.55% 38.98%

 (a) The ratio excludes in-kind transactions.